u0932478239/SimpAuth/README.md

 # Changelog

 v1.0 - Initial Release
 v2.0 - Added Full Encryption and SSL Pinning
+v2.1 - User Agent Requirements and Minor Updates
 # Goals

 None right now, if you have a suggestion dm me on Discord!